What is naturopathic medicine?

 What are your rates?

-All visit prices are listed on my online booking page.
+All visit prices are listed on the Natural Choice Medical Clinic service fees page.
 Naturopathic visits are HST exempt.
 Visit prices include all in-office treatment, in-office tests and assessment.
 Supplements, herbs and outside lab testing are not included in the visit price.
+Direct billing is available for most insurance plans - please inquire with clinic reception to see if you are eligible.

 What will my initial visit look like?